SAP-samples/teched2025-AD166/exercises/ex7/README.md

-# Exercise 7 - Add a Second View with Navigation
+# Exercise 7 - Add a Second View with Navigation with Help of Joule

 ## Background & Context
 > 📖 **What you'll learn**: Your customer does not only want to have a broad overview of all their icehouses.
 In case of an error they'd like to inspect a sensor for recent temperature data.
 You'll add a second view to display more available data.